Sightsavers’ supporter promise and privacy policy

 You’ll be transforming lives

-We’d like you to be happy and proud of the support you give to Sightsavers.
-To help with this, we aim to make it as easy as possible for you to understand what we do with the information you trust us with.
+As a Sightsavers supporter, we’d like you to be happy and proud of the wonderful support you give to Sightsavers.
+We aim to make it as easy as possible for you to understand what we do with the information you entrust us with.
+The Sightsavers supporter privacy policy aims to help donors, supporters and the wider public understand how and why we collect, process and look after your personal data.

 How do we collect your information?

 We will collect the information that you decide to share when communicating with us.
-This could be in the course of making a donation or signing up to an email newsletter.
+This could be while making a donation or signing up to an email newsletter.
 We won’t go looking for personal telephone numbers or email addresses if you haven’t supplied them to us.

-We also collect general information about visitors to our website using cookies, including which web pages they look at and for how long.
-This helps us make our website better and more relevant for visitors.
-This information is anonymous and cannot be used to identify people.
-We take a similar approach with the emails we send, tracking how many are opened, and how many people click through to our website.
-This helps us make our emails better and hopefully more enjoyable for you.
+We also collect general information about visitors to our websites using cookies, with their consent, including which web pages they look at and for how long.
+This helps us make our websites better and more relevant for visitors.
+We cannot use this information to identify individual people.
+When we send out certain types of email, we track whether people read them and click through to our websites.
+This helps us understand what content supporters find useful and enables us to improve our emails, making them more relevant and enjoyable.
+You can view our cookies policy on our website.

 What do we do with your information?

 We like to communicate with our supporters so you can hear about the work that you’re making possible, and also to give you the opportunity to provide additional support, should you want to.
-It’s important to our relationship that you only receive information that is relevant to you.
-By using our data when considering which supporters should receive which communications, we can send less mail and save money.
-This means we can spend more on our vital life-changing work.
+We will send you updates and opportunities to support us through the post, unless you have told us you’d rather not hear from us in this way.

 If you have agreed to receive email or text message communications from us, we may provide those contact details to social media or online marketing platforms, in an encrypted format, to help us identify the best people to communicate with about our work and ways to help.
-This data can only be used for Sightsavers’ marketing and really helps us to spread the word to other like-minded people.
+This data can only be used for Sightsavers’ marketing and really helps us to attract new supporters.
+These platforms act on our instructions and are not permitted to use your data for their own purposes.

 We’ll store your information on our secure systems to make sure we have an accurate record of all the donations we receive.
-This is important for our financial auditing, and also enables us to provide a history to you, should you want it.
+This is required for our financial auditing and also enables us to provide a history to you, should you want it.

-We sometimes use other companies to help us.
+We don’t sell or share your data with others for their own use.
+We sometimes work with trusted companies to help us with things like fundraising or communicating with our supporters.
 This may include companies who print our leaflets, mail our letters or take phone calls.
 We only provide these companies with the data they need to deliver this work.
-They are contracted to us through a legally binding contract and don’t keep any data on their systems longer than is absolutely necessary.
+They are contracted to us through a legally binding contract and don’t keep this data on their systems longer than necessary.
+We may on occasion use a supplier that resides outside of the UK and European Economic Area, however if we do so we put in place suitable safeguards to protect your data.

 We also think it’s important to keep our data accurate and up to date, which means each year we compare it to nationally held registers to check for deceased records, or supporters that have moved.